raultds/web-project-nba/README.md

 ### Running the project

-Once you understanded all the requirements, you can clone the repository, and start it with the comand:
+Once you understood all the requirements, you can clone the repository, and start it with the comand:

 $./manage.py runserver

 And then, access the web with the delivered link.
+The users and the passwords to acces are the next ones:

+#### As a User

+Username: prova

+Password: nba123456789

+#### As an Admin

+Username: admin

+Password: nbastats1234

 ## Design decisions